 Build-Time Docs (Template Repos)¶

-Base Repo:
+Base repo:

-├── base-template/ # Submodule includes base docs
+├── base-template/ # Submodule includes base docs when published there

 Result: At build time, docs reference both base (via submodule) and specialized docs.
 No physical merge needed.